 Being able to demonstrate that you can make a few products in your chosen area really well is a good way to engage potential customers.

 When and where will you make your products?

-You're likely to be baking and decorating in your home kitchen, somewhere that may also be used by others to prepare and eat meals.
+You're likely to be baking and decorating in your home kitchen, somewhere that other people may also use to prepare and eat meals.

 Consider factors such as allowing time for products to cool before decorating, and how many products you can bake at once in your oven.
-It’s good to take time to think about this in detail as you may have less time than you thought.
+It's good to think about this in detail as you may have less time than you thought.

-Most councils will have an online form for you to complete, which must be done at least 28 days before you want to start selling food.
+Most councils will have an online form for you to complete, which you must do at least 28 days before you want to start selling food.

-They may then wish to inspect your home kitchen before giving you a food hygiene rating.
-The inspection will look at things including:
+The local authority may then want to inspect your home kitchen before giving you a food hygiene rating.
+The inspection will look at things including the following:

-- Where you source and store ingredients and the records you keep of this
+Where you source and store ingredients, and the records you keep

-- That no pets are allowed in the kitchen when you are producing food for sale, and that no toilet opens directly onto the kitchen area
+That no pets are allowed in the kitchen when you're producing food for sale, and that no toilet opens directly onto the kitchen area

 If you're unsure about any aspect of registering your home kitchen, give your local council a call before proceeding with your plans.
 They should be happy to advise.